 Welcome to a long overdue blog posting with a major announcement!

-Today I am thrilled to announce that we are officially working on a brand new Kimai version
+Today I am thrilled to announce that the work on a brand new Kimai version started

 Before I start with some background information, here is a list of links about Kimai v2:

 - You can find the new website for now at https://www.kimai.org